 III.
 Blockchain technology will protect voters’ identity and confidentiality of their communications while providing a firm basis by which voter-controlled voting blocs, political parties and electoral coalitions can determine their voting strength.

-Political parties are one of the primary root causes of the challenges listed above, along with party-backed politicians, officeholders, and the special interests that finance their electoral campaigns in order to buy thr votes of elected officials and legislators.
+A fundamental root cause of the “democratic deficits” listed above are traditional political parties in combination with party-backed politicians, candidates, officeholders, and the special interests that finance their electoral campaigns in order to buy the votes of elected officials and legislators.

 These parties, politicians and special interests are able to control elections and legislation by implementing a variety of mechanisms that limit the power and influence of voters at the grassroots.